 The California Landslide Inventory is an ongoing project to collect and display landslide data for the State of California.
 These data include both the most recently mapped landslides and data developed over the past thirty years by the California Geological Survey and its collaborators.
 Multiple programs at the CGS create landslide data.
 Historically, each program created its own data standard to meet its specific needs.
 Between 2012 and 2015, the landslide mapping programs at CGS developed a common data standard for developing landslide data.
 These data have now been standardized into the Landslide Inventory, and new data will be developed in accordance with the Landslide Inventory's data standard.

 The California Geological Survey is in the process of digitizing maps of landslides and has prepared a statewide landslide map database that is available online.
 The database shows many of the landslides mapped by CGS and others over the past 50 years.
 Mapping of landslides reflects the standards of the project and time the map was prepared.
 Many maps show landslide source areas (scarps) separate from landslide deposits, other maps combine scarps and deposits into a single feature.
 The amount of information recorded about each landslide has increased over time, so more information is available for more recently mapped landslides.
 Updates to the database are continuing, both to include more existing maps and to add current landslides as they occur.
 The landslide inventory, in combination with the map of susceptibility to deep-seated landslides (CGS Map Sheet 58) can give local planners, infrastructure owners, and the public a perspective on where landslides are most likely to be triggered by winter storms or by earthquakes in California.
 View the California Landslide Inventory.

 Landslides may block roadways, damage homes, and threaten life and safety.
 The map below shows recent landslides having a variety of causes, and is sourced from the media, city, county, state and federal agencies.

-View the map in full-screen mode.
+View the map in a new window.